hmchou56/centra8/spring2018webinars.md

 published: true
 ---

 [This page is under construction.
-Webinar times and dates are still subject to change until further confirmation with presenters in Decmeber 2017.]
+Webinar times and dates are still subject to change until further confirmation with presenters in December 2017.]

 ## Spring 2018 Global CENTRA Webinar Series